-The claim period is defined as: (a) as regards claims in respect of Inter-regional Transactions, the period beginning on 1 June 2016 through to the date of judgment; and (b) as regards the claims in respect of Commercial Card Transactions, the period commencing on 1 June 2016 through to the date of judgment.
-The period of the claim runs until the date of judgment, as the Applicant/Proposed Class Representative contends that the infringements with which the claims are concerned continue at the time of issuing and, it appears, will continue until the Tribunal grants the relief sought in the Application.
-However, claims sought to be brought in respect of Article 101 TFEU by foreign merchants which opt-in to the proposed collective proceedings are limited to transactions occurring in the period prior to 1 January 2021, the day after EU competition law ceased to apply in the UK.
+The claim period is defined as: (a) as regards claims in respect of inter-regional transactions, the period beginning on 1 June 2016 through to the date of judgment; and (b) as regards the claims in respect of commercial card transactions, the period commencing on 1 June 2016 through to the date of judgment.
+The period of the claim runs until the date of judgment, as the Applicant/Proposed Class Representative contends that the infringements with which the claims are concerned continue at the time of issuing and, according to it, will continue until the Tribunal grants the relief sought in the Collective Proceedings Form.
+Any claims sought to be brought in respect of Article 101 TFEU by foreign merchants which opt-in to the Proposed Collective Proceedings are limited to transactions occurring in the period prior to 1 January 2021, which is the day after EU competition law ceased to apply in the UK.